 Jenkins CodeWords integration: automate CI/CD workflows

 Unlike generic AI automation posts, this guide shows real CodeWords workflows — not just theory.
-You'll see exactly how to wire Jenkins into CodeWords and build automations that actually save your team hours each week.
+You'll see exactly how to wire Jenkins into CodeWords and build automations that save your team hours each week.

 TL;DR: Connect Jenkins to CodeWords to auto-classify build failures with LLMs, route alerts intelligently, and trigger remediation workflows — no API keys, no server management.